nigelredding/act65.github.io/_posts/2016-3-27-NDconvnet.md

 ---
 layout: post
 title: The N-D conv net
+subtitle: Computational trade-off for more convolutions, but faster learning?
+rating: 2
+author: Alex
 ---

 Following on from my previous post on convolving over rotations, I want to expand on the idea of adding other dimensions to convolve.